 Author’s note on identity-first language

-I use the term “autistic” instead of “person with autism” because my son has expressed that this is his preference.
-To any readers who find the use of identity-first language offensive, please know that it is being used here with the utmost love and respect for my son and with the desire to honor the way in which he chooses to identify himself.
+I use the term “autistic” instead of “person with autism” because my son has expressed his preference.
+To readers who find identity-first language offensive, please know that it is used here with the utmost love and respect for my son.
+I write with the desire to honor the way in which he chooses to identify himself.